jerryharrison/deckbrew-website/api/index.md

 ---
 layout: default
-title: "Magic: The Gathering API Documentation"
+title: "Deckbrew - Magic: The Gathering API"
 nav-api: active
+description: >
+  DeckBrew's JSON API is the easiest way to access Magic: The Gathering card information It's free to use with no sign-up required.
 ---

 # API

 ## Overview

-The DeckBrew Magic: The Gathering API is [open source](https://github.com/kyleconroy/deckbrew-api).
-Please report any issues or bugs you encounter.
+The DeckBrew API is the easiest way to get Magic: The Gathering information into your application.
 This API wouldn't have been possible without the amazing [mtgjson](http://mtgjson.com) and [mtgimage](http://mtgimage.com) resources.

 All API access is over HTTPS, and accessed from the `api.deckbrew.com` domain.

 All data is sent and received as JSON.

 ### Projects Using the DeckBrew API

 - [Magic Card Viewer and Pricer by Zachary Wilson](https://play.google.com/store/apps/details?id=com.zach.wilson.magic.app)
 - [MTG PriceFinder by Ken Briscoe](http://www.mtgne.com/)

-### Current Version

-The DeckBrew API is currently in **beta**.
-Backwards incompatible changes may be made at any time.

-> Content-Type: application/json

 ### Pagination